TVB: Controversy and criticism

-Since the 2000 June 4 rally, TVB has been increasingly criticised for its pro-China bias.
-Netizens of HKGolden and LIHKG have called it "CCTVB", as a reference to China's state-controlled broadcaster CCTV.
+Since the 4 June rally in 2009, TVB has been increasingly criticised for its pro-China bias.
+Netizens of HKGolden and LIHKG have called it "CCTVB", a portmanteau of "TVB" with Chinese state broadcaster CCTV.

-During the 2014 and 2019–20 Hong Kong protests, TVB's programmes, most especially its news reports were accused of providing biased coverage of the protests, with a pro-China slant.
+During the 2014 and 2019–20 Hong Kong protests, TVB's programmes, most especially its news reports, were accused of providing biased coverage of the protests, with a pro-China slant.
 As a result of public boycotts, numerous brands officially pulled out of advertising contracts with TVB, including Pocari Sweat and Pizza Hut.

-A group of TVB shareholders issued a public letter addressed to the Board of Directors of TVB in 2023, accusing TVB of misleading its shareholders on the official name of the company that holds executive power; investment failure in SMI and State Reserve Energy Bonds, which resulted in a loss of $HK1bn for the company.
-It also questioned the company’s investment on its eCommerce platform “Ztore” as the online platform requires improvement and investment in logistics and warehouse, “Sales of ‘Ztore’ increased as it placed a lot of ads on TVB, however this might result in huge loss for TVB.
+A group of TVB shareholders issued a public letter addressed to the board of directors of TVB in 2023, accusing TVB of misleading its shareholders on the official name of the company that holds executive power; investment failure in SMI and State Reserve Energy Bonds, which resulted in a loss of $HK1bn for the company.
+It also questioned the company's investment on its eCommerce platform "Ztore" as the online platform requires improvement and investment in logistics and warehouse, "Sales of 'Ztore' increased as it placed a lot of ads on TVB, however this might result in huge loss for TVB."